 To save your pockets getting smelly and full of crumbs, it’s a good idea to invest in a training treat pouch.
 Timing is key when rewarding good behavior, and a treat pouch offers quick and convenient access to yummy dog snacks.
 Many pouches also have pockets for poop bags, clickers, and other important items.

 There’s a wide variety of treat pouches on the market, and they all have their pros and cons.
-Check out our reviews of five of the best treat pouches to help you decide on the style that’ll work for you.
+Try a few to decide on the style that’ll work for you.

 11. Poop Bags